 The Pavilion ceilings attenuate sound.
 Whereas standard acoustic tile is usually flat and available in 2′ by 2′ and 2′ by 4′ sizes, the architect wanted acoustic performance in angled 4′ by 6′ panels.
 This stretched 9Wood’s capabilities, but certainly didn’t exceed them.

-Patented design, superior acoustics, beauty and variety.
-What's not to like in Acoustic Plank? (more info)
+Monolithic design, superior acoustics, beauty and variety.
+What’s not to like in the Acoustic Plank?

-Give intentional definition to veneered plank modules with a narrow, 1/8” width channel groove.
-Clean, versatile, and stunning. (more info)
+9Wood’s most cost-effective linear gives definition to veneered plank modules with a 1/16” width channel groove.
+Clean, versatile, and stunning.

 LPAS, Sacramento, California